 The Red River Delta civilization originated from around 2th century B.C has brought a long-established food culture to the north of Vietnam.
 The food here, in general, doesn’t usually focus too much on a distinctive spice or flavor.
 Quite reserved in personality, northern residents rarely alter the traditional recipes but strictly follow the ancestors’ direction.
 As you can see, Northern Vietnamese people put a high value on tradition and customs, they believe the recipes of the old are the best and were passed from generation to generation.
 However, don’t assume that Northern cuisine isn’t creative.
 Because each family has their own way of seasoning, choosing ingredients to create their signature, there are hundreds of versions of one single dish.
 Take Vietnamese noodle as an example.
 Depending on the shape, size, the kind of rice powder, we have bun, pho, mien (crystal rice noodle),...
 Depending on how the noodle is served, there are bun cham, bun tron, pho chien, pho cuon...

-Among the hundred versions of Pho, one of the top 50 most delicious foods on the planet according to CNN, Pho Hanoi and Pho Nam Dinh is the most typical.
-It is basically rice noodle served with broth and beef or chicken.
-Since broth is the star of this dish, Northern people put much effort from the first step of choosing ingredients to cooking techniques.
+One of the top 50 most delicious foods on the planet according to CNN, Pho is the most typical.
+It is basically rice noodles served with broth and beef or chicken.
+Since broth is the star of this dish, Northern people put much effort into the first step of choosing ingredients to cooking techniques.
 It is normally made from 10 – 15 different ingredients, including beef ribs, ginger, cinnamon, black pepper, star anise… to make an aromatic and clear broth and of course, the Vietnamese noodle called Pho.

-Banh xeo, savory fried pancake made of rice flour, water, turmeric powder, pork, shrimp, diced green onion, mung bean and bean sprouts
+Banh Xeo, a savory fried pancake made of rice flour, water, turmeric powder, pork, shrimp, diced green onion, mung bean, and bean sprouts

-In general, Vietnamese foods are made from 3 elements: taste, color and decoration.
-You rarely see a food in Vietnam with single color dimension.
-A dish is always a symphony of colors: vivid colors from main dishes, the milder tone of rice and veggie dishes.
+In general, Vietnamese foods are made from 3 elements: taste, color, and decoration.
+You rarely see food in Vietnam with a single color dimension.
+A dish is always a symphony of colors: vivid colors from main dishes, a milder tone of rice, and veggie dishes.
 However, gourmet always can see the balance and sophistication in the way the Vietnamese cook.
-Accompany Exotic Voyages on the Taste of Vietnam Food tours to gain an extensive culinary experience in all three regions and enjoy every minute of your holiday in Vietnam
+Accompany Exotic Voyages on the Taste of Vietnam Food tours to gain extensive culinary experience in all three regions and enjoy every minute of your holiday in Vietnam